- Books, Literature, and Writing»

-Hunding sat on one of the long benches beside Eirik of Hladir, watching the king play chess with Jarl Ulf.
+Hunding sat forward beside Eirik of Hladir on one of the long benches, watching the king play chess with Jarl Ulf.
 This was a game he had never seen being played before.
-Nine-men's Morris and Hnefatafl he had seen both at Jorvik and when with Tofig at his father's hall, but chess?
-He was about to say something, when Eirik put a finger to his mouth.
-Knut was searching the board for something and Ulf looked on as his king sat puzzling over a ruse, a wry smile spreading across his lips.
+Nine-men's Morris and Hnefatafl he had seen both at Jorvik at the Yulefeast, and when with Tofig at his father's hall.
+But chess?
+He was about to say something, when Eirik mouthed the words, "Stay still".
+Knut searched the board for something and Ulf looked on as his king sat puzzling over a ruse, a wry smile spreading across his lips.
 Knut looked up as he moved a piece and Ulf's smile went, a look of hopelessness there instead.

 'I think that is check', Knut savoured Ulf's discomfort.

 'How can it be?'
 Ulf stared at his king's rook on the back file.
 His queen on the next held his own king tightly.
 There was no way out.

 'You think I cheated, perhaps?'
 Knut looked into Ulf's eyes, testing.

 'That is not what I said, my Lord King', Ulf looked up in fear from the board.

 'Or maybe that is what you thought?
 It is how it sounded before witnesses', Knut smiled thinly.
 He now had the jarl in a tight corner and looked as though he enjoyed the moment.
 Was this payback for Ulf siding with the Svear king Anund Jakob at the Helgeaa, the Holy River, not many years before?.Knut looked up and around those watching and probed, 'Would you not say so, Eirik?'